 |SWK A647||Advanced Generalist Practicum II||3|

-A minimum of 77 credits is required for the Master of Social Work and Master of Public Health dual degree.
+A minimum of 78 credits is required for the Master of Social Work and Master of Public Health dual degree, including a minimum of 42 credits of public health-relevant coursework.